 Before you buy or pack anything ask yourself this, how big is your dorm?
 What’s the layout, and how much room do you have?
 Also, be sure to get in touch with your future roommate and ask what they intend to bring with them.
 Maybe they have a TV or game console they’re planning to bring so you may not need to bring yours, or vise versa.
 You two will have to work together to figure out how to utilize your space in the most efficient way possible.
 No matter what the layout of your dorm is, it’s not going to be a very large space—so don’t overpack and remember to be considerate of your future roommate.

 If neither you nor your new roommate have a mini fridge or microwave, you can rent one, or both (2-in-one microchill) from us at Door to Dorm!
-A mini fridge may not seem essential, but you’ll be wishing you had one when all you want is a cold drink while you study, or a place to stick your leftovers.
+A mini fridge may not seem like dorm room essentials, but you’ll be wishing you had one when all you want is a cold drink while you study, or a place to stick your leftovers.
 Speaking of, saving money on leftovers is worth the investment- how will you heat up your leftovers without a microwave?
 Microwaves are a convenient thing to have, but we’ll let you make the ultimate decision.
 You’ll also have to bring a trash can.
 Ask your roommate if they would be alright with sharing one, kitchen-sized trash can.
 If you both have your own small cans, they will fill up too quickly and you’ll both find yourselves constantly taking out your tiny bag of trash.
 If you share a can you can make one garbage bag last longer and take turns taking out the trash.

 It can be a challenge to keep a small space clean and uncluttered—that’s why organization is key.
 More often than not, a dresser and a desk will be provided for you in the dorm.
 But if you find that the dresser doesn’t hold all your clothes, or the desk doesn’t hold all your school supplies—plastic storage drawers take up very little space, and can be used to store almost anything.